-- The District adopted a balanced 2019-2020 budget totaling \$81,632,320 in which the real estate tax millage was increased to 17.29 mills or 3.23% in comparison to the 2018-2019 real estate tax millage rate. - The District's enrollment is not expected to change significantly over the next several fiscal years. - The District's collective bargaining agreement with the Wyoming Valley West Education Association expires at the conclusion of the 2019-2020 school year, while the collective bargaining agreement with the Wyoming Valley West Educational Support Personnel Association expires at the conclusion of the 2021-2022 school year.
+- The District adopted a 2020-2021 budget totaling \$83,386,350 and the real estate tax millage remained unchanged at 17.29 mills.
+To date the District has predominantly operated within a virtual learning program due to COVID-19.
+Local revenue decreases are anticipated due to the impact of COVID-19, while expenditures are expected to increase for certain items and decrease in other as result of the current virtual model.
+With District buildings being closed periodically the District is experiencing savings related to physical educational operations but has had increased experienced higher expenditures for technology to facilitate the virtual learning model and costs related to students attending other outside cyber and charter schools.
+When the District transitions to in person learning full-time it is anticipated additional expenditures for cleaning and sanitation and to accommodate social distancing measures.
+Increases in expenditures due to COVID-19 in part will be funded with one-time pass-through Federal funding. - The District's enrollment is not expected to change significantly over the next several fiscal years. - The District's collective bargaining agreement with the Wyoming Valley West Education Association expired at the conclusion of the 2019-2020 school year and is currently under negotiation, while the collective bargaining agreement with the Wyoming Valley West Educational Support Personnel Association expires at the conclusion of the 2021-2022 school year.